-The research of Liguo Wang, Ph.D., concentrates on the major theme of developing computational tools and methods to transform these immense data into biological knowledge and provide cognitive supports for data-informed clinical decision-making.
+High-throughput technology such as DNA sequencing could produce massive data from clinical samples.
+The research of Liguo Wang, Ph.D., concentrates on developing computational tools and methods to transform big data into biological insights and provide cognitive support for data-informed clinical decision-making and precision medicine.

-- High-throughput sequencing data analysis, mining and integration.
-The amount of genomic data is growing exponentially and is spread over numerous heterogeneous data repositories.
-Dr. Wang's research focuses on developing bioinformatics solutions to analyze, integrate and interpret different types of molecular data including, whole-genome sequencing, whole-exome sequencing, transcriptome sequencing, bisulfite sequencing, ChIP sequencing and other types of epigenomic data.
+High-throughput sequencing data analysis, mining and integration.
+The amount of genomic data is growing exponentially and spreads over numerous heterogeneous data repositories.
+Dr. Wang's research focuses on developing new bioinformatics solutions or applying existing tools to analyze, integrate and interpret omics data, including:

 Significance to patient care